puzzle/puzzle-shell/README.md

 - Execute `npm run manifest` to make sure the `custom-elements.json` manifest is up-to-date
 - Update the `CHANGELOG.md`
 - Bump the version with [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version) (updates `package.json` and creates Git tag)
-- Execute `npm run bundle` to create the bundle
-- Execute `npm run publish` to upload the new package version
+- Execute `npm publish` to upload the new package version